Jennie Kwan

 Jennie Kwan is an American actress and singer.
 She played Samantha "Sam" Woo on California Dreams, and voiced Satoko Hojo in Higurashi When They Cry, Suki in Avatar: The Last Airbender, and Chun-Li in Street Fighter 6.

 Career

 Kwan began acting at age 11 when she started performing with the touring company, "Kids of the Century".
 Her first television role was in 1991 as the voice of Audrey in Little Shop, a series based on the 1986 film Little Shop of Horrors.

 She is best known as Samantha "Sam" Woo, a foreign exchange student from Hong Kong in the NBC sitcom California Dreams who first appeared in the show's second season.
 She joins the band as its singer and keyboardist.

 Kwan competed on the twenty-fourth season of Worst Cooks in America, the show's seventh celebrity edition titled That's So '90s, which aired in April and May 2022.

+Personal life

+Kwan was born and raised in Los Angeles, California.
+She is of Filipino, Spanish, German, Italian and Chinese descent.